Is your house heated by fossil fuel?

-You may be eligible for 0% interest financing to replace your oil heating with an electric heat pump.
-Our new program enables Central Saanich homeowners to fund the up-front cost of getting off oil heating through an interest free loan repaid on property tax bills over 10 years.
-Plus, you can take advantage of the rebates available (see below!).
+You may be eligible for 0% interest financing to replace your fossil fuel air space heating system with an electric heat pump.
+Our program enables Central Saanich homeowners to fund up to $12,000 of the cost of getting off fossil fuel heating through an interest-free loan repaid on property tax bills over 10 years.

 Home energy retrofit rebates

 Search (and combine!) rebates.
 Try the Rebate Search Tools below to check out the variety of available rebates, including:

 Fossil fuel home heating: switch from a fossil fuel heat source (i.e., oil, propane, or natural gas) to an electric heat pump to receive some significant rebates (up to $12,400!)

 Wood home heating: rebates are available ($1,000-$2,000) to switch from wood as your primary fuel for heating to electric heat pumps

 Building envelope (insulation, windows and doors)

 Bonus offers for those who complete multiple upgrades

 Canada Greener Homes (federal) - Please note: this program has closed the intake of new applicants at this time.

 Free support service is available to help homeowners through their home (energy) retrofit journey.
 An Energy Concierge will be available to support you through your retrofit project to answer questions, give local and expert advice and help you navigate the complex world of home energy retrofits.
 For more information visit Home Energy Navigator, email email@example.com or call 1-866-381-9995.